 To date, the majority of our sales contracts have been denominated in U.S. dollars (USD) with a limited number of contracts denominated in foreign currencies.
 Revenue denominated in non-USD was approximately 3% for the three and six months ended July 31, 2023.
-Operating expenses within the United States are primarily denominated in USD, while operating expenses incurred outside the United States are primarily denominated in USD, while operating expenses incurred outside the United States are primarily denominated in USD.
+Operating expenses within the United States are primarily denominated in USD, while operating expenses incurred outside the United States are primarily denominated in each country's respective local currency.